KellzCodes/Java-Practice/Foundations/5. Arrays and ArrayLists/README.md

 When we use ```args[0]``` in the main method, we can access that element like we did in ```HelloYou```.

-Example code can be found in the [String Array Args](https://github.com/keldavis/Java-Practice/tree/master/Foundations/5.%20Arrays/String%20Array%20Args) folder.
+Example code can be found in the [String Array Args](https://github.com/keldavis/Java-Practice/tree/master/Foundations/5.%20Arrays%20and%20ArrayLists/String%20Array%20Args) folder.

-## Review
+### Review Arrays

 We have now seen how to store a list of values in arrays.
 We can use this knowledge to make organized programs with more complex variables.